jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 f(z) =  \frac{1}{1 + e^{-(-0.6)}} = 0.3543
 $$

-Each node will have its own set of weight (W) and bias (b).
-From the left most layer, we compute the output of each node and we feed forward the output to the next layer.
-Eventually, the right most layer is the probability for each object classification (a school bus, an airplane or a truck).
+Each node has its own weight (W) and bias (b).
+From the left most layer, we compute the output of each node, and feed it to the next layer.
+Eventually, the right most layer is the probability for each object classification (a school bus 0.88, an airplane 0.08 or a truck 0.04).
 In this exercise, we supply all the weight and bias values to our android Pieter.
-But as the term "deep learning" may imply, by the end of this tutorial, Pieter will learn those parameters by himself.
+But as the term "deep learning" implies, by the end of this tutorial, Pieter will learn those parameters by himself.
 We still miss a few pieces for the puzzle.
-But the network diagram and the equations above already lay down the foundation of a deep learning network.
-In fact, this simple design can recognize the zip code written on a envelop with reasonable high accuracy.
+But the network diagram and the equations above lay down the foundation of a deep learning network.
+In fact, this simple design can recognize the zip code written on a envelop with very high accuracy.

 #### XOR
 For the skeptics, we will build an exclusive "or" (a xor b) using a simple network like: